 - Establish statewide prevention coordination with all state departments and agencies to ensure best practices, consistent messaging, technical assistance, and delivery of prevention services across multiple domains.

 - Commission a statewide campaign to address stigma against people with mental illness and substance use disorders.

 - Ensure that each patient’s needs and treatment recommendations are determined by a qualified clinical professional and promote insurance coverage of medically-necessary services identified by quality clinical care providers.

 - Review and create a comprehensive plan for safe, affordable, and quality housing that will meet the needs of individuals with mental health and substance use disorders and would include supported housing options, transitional housing, recovery housing, adult care facilities, and short-term stabilization options.

 Drug Court In Ohio

 “Far too many Ohioans have died and too many continue to struggle with mental health and substance use disorders.
 The recommendations, offered by the RecoveryOhio Advisory Council provide a framework for a new system of prevention, treatment, and support that we will work to implement,” said Governor DeWine.
 “Ohio should be a state that is a national model for prevention, offers top-notch treatment services, and supports recovery and well-being.
 Investing in streamlining and improving what we as a state are doing to prevent, treat, and encourage recovery, is truly an investment in Ohio’s future.”
-Drug rehab in ohio should be easily accessible and highly helpful.
+Drug rehab in ohio should be easily accessible and highly helpful for detox treatment.